 but let consider slightly more complex cases …

-familyLet’s say you need to compute the standard deviation per column …
+apply familyLet’s say you need to compute the standard deviation per column …

 BD SI DS PCn CD VC LN MR